friedersinger/friedersinger/README.md

 # Hi there, I'm Frieder! 👋

-## I am an avid learner who is currently teaching myself how to code.
-I have always been interested in programming and after exploring other areas, I realized that it is where my true passion lies, and I am fully committing to pursuing a career as a software developer.
-I am highly motivated and committed to learning everything I can about coding, and I am determined to turn my passion into a successful career.
-Despite the challenges and obstacles I may face along the way, I am confident in my ability to learn and grow as a developer.
-I am excited to see where my journey in the world of coding will take me, and I am eager to see what the future holds for my career as a software developer.
+## As an enthusiastic learner, teaching myself how to code, I am deeply passionate about pursuing a career as a software developer.
+Despite not having a bachelor's degree, I am confident in my ability to learn, grow and succeed in the field.

+## JavaScript is my primary programming language, and I use it to build dynamic and interactive web applications.
+My proficiency in HTML and CSS, as well as my experience working with Python, C, Java, and basic understanding of SQL databases, enable me to approach software development from various perspectives.
+Through various web development projects, I have also gained experience with React and Bootstrap 4.

+## My diverse skill set allows me to deliver high-quality and efficient solutions.
+I am always eager for new challenges and continually seeking to expand my knowledge and skills.

+## Excitement fills me as I look towards the future, with endless opportunities and possibilities waiting to be discovered.
+The prospect of creating new and innovative applications that can make a real impact in people's lives inspires and motivates me.
+The journey ahead may not be easy, but I am ready to put in the hard work and dedication required to achieve my goals.
+With every line of code, I write, I am one step closer to realizing my dream of becoming a successful software developer.

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other software developers